Buchanan Street subway station

 Other than St Enoch it is the only station with an underground ticket hall.
 Originally, the surface access to the station was located on the ground floor of an adjacent building on the east side of the street.
+This building was demolished to insert the travelator to Queen Street mainline station with the remains of the original stairwell now serving as the entrance into the ticket hall at the end of the travelator passage.
+A gift shop now stands on the site of the surface building, which as of 2026 is threatened with demolition as part of a proposed extension to the Buchanan Galleries shopping mall.

-This building was demolished in order to insert the moving walkway to Queen Street mainline station and today, a gift shop now stands on the site.
-In line with the pedestrianisation of Buchanan Street in 1977, two street level entrances were added - located in the middle of the former roadway during the modernisation scheme, with escalators serving the northern entrance and a staircase at the southern end of the ticket hall.
+In line with the pedestrianisation of Buchanan Street in 1977, two new street level entrances were added - located in the middle of the former roadway during the modernisation scheme, with escalators serving the northern entrance and a staircase at the southern end of the ticket hall.
 The canopies were replaced in 1999 as part of the repaving of Buchanan Street - the northern canopy is constructed entirely of structural glass: all beams and columns, the walls and roof are glass.